Cincinnati Music Hall: Choir festivals and expositions

 Cincinnati's first industrial exposition, which was in 1869, was a great success so the city wanted to expand it the following year.
 At the same time, German musicians had plans to erect "a great temporary building opposite Washington Park" for the North American Saengerbund, which Cincinnati was to host during the summer of 1870.
 The two competing groups reached an agreement to construct a building that would be shared.
 Depending on its use, the building was sometimes called Exposition Hall or Saengerfest Hall.

 Exposition Hall

 Exposition Hall was the site of the 1876 Republican National Convention.

 Exposition Hall was a huge wooden structure measuring 250 ft long, 100 ft wide, and 80 ft tall.
 Additionally, there were three other temporary buildings attached to it for a total floor space of 108748 sqft—more than that of the 1853 World's Fair in New York City.
 It was the location of the 1876 Republican National Convention, which nominated Rutherford B. Hayes for the presidency.
 The roof of the building was covered in tin.
 According to lore, a thunderstorm arose during an 1875 May Festival performance.
-Rain on the tin roof grew so loud that the chorus was drowned out and the performance had to cease.
+Rain on the tin roof grew so loud that the chorus was drowned out and the performance had to stop.
 In the audience during that performance was Reuben R. Springer (1800–1884), a wealthy Cincinnatian of German ancestry, who afterwards decided Cincinnati needed a more permanent structure.